meiosis97/StableMate/pkg/README.md

     ## Predictors selected as predictive and selected significantly less often than the pseudo-predictor in the stability selection are:
     ## X47 X52 X56

-And again we can visualize selections by
+And again, we can visualize selections by

 ``` r
 plot(mod_stbm)